-\paragraph{Contenders.} We compare our proposed approach with six contenders, including: \begin{itemize} \item \emph{FIX} is the baseline method that predicts with the classifier that are pre-trained on offline data without any updates in the online adaptation stage. \item \emph{DANN}~\citep{JMLR'16:DANN} is a general domain adaptation algorithm, which mitigates the discrepancy between the training and testing distributions by learning an invariant feature representation.
-We adapt this method to the online setting by performing DANN at each round $t\in[T]$ based on the offline data $S_0$ and the online data $S_t$ available at that round. \item \emph{IW-KMM} is an importance weighting learning method, which first estimates the density ratios by the kernel mean matching (KMM) method~\citep{DataSift'09:KMM} and then performs IWERM to train the model.
-At each iteration $t\in[T]$, the density ratios are estimated with the offline dataset $S_0$ and online dataset $S_t$ by KMM.
-Then, the model is trained by performing the IWERM method over the offline data $S_0$. \item \emph{IW-KLIEP} is also an importance weighting learning method, where the density ratios are estimated by the KLIEP method~\citep{AISM'08:KLIEP}.
-At each iteration $t\in[T]$, after estimating density ratios by KLIEP, the learner performs IWERM over the offline data $S_0$. \item \emph{IW-uLSIF} is an importance weighting learning method, where the density ratio estimated by the uLSIF method~\citep{JMLR'09:LSIF}.
-At each iteration $t\in[T]$, the learner firstly estimates the density ratios by uLSIF and then performs IWERM over the offline data $S_0$. \item \emph{OLRE} serves as the ablation study for the proposed Accous algorithm.
-It estimates the density ratios in the online manner by running an ONS with a logistic regression model with all historical data and then performs the IWERM each round. \end{itemize}
+\textbf{Contenders.} We compare our proposed approach with six contenders, including: \begin{itemize} \item \emph{FIX} is the baseline method that predicts with the classifier that are pre-trained on offline data without any updates in the online adaptation stage. \item is a general domain adaptation algorithm that mitigates the discrepancy between the training and test distributions by learning an invariant feature representation.
+We adapt this method to the online setting by running DANN at each round $t\in[T]$ based on the offline data $S_0$ and the online data $S_t$ available at that round. \item \emph{IW-KMM} is an importance weighting learning method that first estimates the density ratios by the Kernel Mean Matching (KMM) method~\citep{DataSift'09:KMM} and then performs the IWERM to train the model.
+At each iteration $t\in[T]$, the density ratios are estimated with the offline dataset $S_0$ and the online dataset $S_t$ by the KMM.
+Then the model is trained by running the IWERM method on the offline data $S_0$. \item \emph{IW-KLIEP} is also an importance weighting learning method, where the density ratios are estimated by the KLIEP method~\citep{AISM'08:KLIEP}.
+At each iteration $t\in[T]$, after the density ratios have been estimated by KLIEP, the learner performs the IWERM over the offline data $S_0$. \item \emph{IW-uLSIF} is an importance weighting learning method where the density ratio estimated by the uLSIF method is used~\citep{JMLR'09:LSIF}.
+At each iteration $t\in[T]$, the learner first estimates the density ratios by the uLSIF and then performs the IWERM on the offline data $S_0$. \item \emph{LR} serves as an ablation study for the proposed Accous algorithm.
+At each iteration $t\in[T]$, the learner first estimates the density ratios by an ONS with a logistic regression model and then performs the IWERM on the offline data $S_0$. \item \emph{OLRE} also serves as an ablation study for the proposed Accous algorithm.
+It estimates the density ratios in an on-line manner by running an ONS with a logistic regression model with all the historical data and then performing the IWERM each round. \end{itemize}